19 Surprising Uses for Aluminum Foil

 Ditch that metal grill brush

-We all have that dingy grill brush hanging in the garage.
+Got a dingy grill brush hanging in the garage?
 Besides being grimy, these brushes can also be dangerous—bristles can come loose, stick to the grate and find their way into your food.
 Forget the brush and crumple up a wad of foil instead.
 Take this ball and scrub both sides of your grate for a squeaky clean grill.

 Make a disposable grill pan